ieeevardhaman/icmlsc-website/pages/submission.md

 #### Information and Guidelines for Authors:

-Prospective authors are invited to submit original and unpublished research papers by the deadline, for publication in the conference proceedings and for oral presentation during the conference.
-All submissions should be written in English with a maximum paper length of seven (8 to 12) printed pages including (figures, tables and references) in IoP Press format.
+Papers are expected to be within the 8-15 page range.
+The review process takes into account both the quality in writing and the scientific impact of the work.
+Authors should clearly identify the problem, their contribution(s), justification with respect to the state-of-the-art works

 Two maximum additional pages are allowed on payment basis of Rs.700/per page.